Burning Mouth Syndrome: Symptoms, Causes and Treatment

 In addition, topical capsaicin (the natural chemical in cayenne pepper) has been used to desensitize patients suffering from burning mouth syndrome.

-Additional relief from the symptoms of burning mouth syndrome may be achieved by making some simple changes:
+Additional relief may be achieved by making some simple changes:

 - Stop using mouthwash that contains alcohol.